thejennywang/ma-tdd-student-directory-3/README.md

 Day 7 - tdd-student-directory-3.rb
 ---------------------
 Paired with Hannah (@HanWax) today to redo the student directory with TDD.
-We learned about loading and saving csv files and how to test for them.
+We learned more about loading and saving csv files and how to test for them.